qkmiller/My-Portfolio/README.md

 Some components contain data, and manage the 'state' of that data.
 This data can range from content that the end-user can change, to a value dictating whether something is hidden or shown.
 These are called stateful components.
 Components that do not have state are refered to as being 'pure' because they either exist or they don't.

 However, pure components can be greatly manipulated by their stateful parent component.
 For example: A stateful component might contain a list.
 For each item on the list, a pure component is generated containing that item's information.
-When the list is updated React will see the change, then re-render _only the parts of the DOM that need changing_.
-This is called 'reconciliation' and its what makes React special.
+When the list is updated React will see the change, then re-render _only the parts of the DOM that are different_.
+This is called 'reconciliation' and it's what makes React special.

 Here's how the components in my application are structured: